-Be it ordered that the Planning Board recommends that the Town Council adopted the proposed amendments (add changes) as the architectural and landscaping standards for buildings and projects will allow new construction and redevelopment to blend in with the character of the District.
-The Board further finds that the proposed amendments are consistent with the Comprehensive plan to allow a wide variety of uses that provide the goods and services needed.
+Be it ordered that the Planning Board recommends that the Town Council adopt the proposed amendments with the following addition to Sec.
+527.B.1.f "this may be accomplished through the use of color, material and/or form," as the architectural and landscaping standards for buildings and projects will allow new construction and redevelopment to blend in with the character of the District.
+The Board further finds that the proposed amendments are consistent with the Comprehensive Plan to allow a wide variety of uses that provide the goods and services needed.